 This feels like a trap.
 Is it just me?

-Other than the joy of slapping my peepers on a real life blue whale, I did not really enjoy my time at the Georgia aquarium.
-The bloodcurdling screams to lookin’ at stuff ratio was suboptimal, and surprisingly, my dolphin show experience wasn’t enhanced by being kicked in the back constantly which came as a total surprise.
+Other than the joy of slapping my peepers on a real life whale shark, I did not really enjoy my time at the Georgia aquarium.
+The bloodcurdling screams to lookin’ at stuff ratio was suboptimal, and surprisingly, my dolphin show experience wasn’t enhanced by being kicked in the back constantly.

 Dooley, Spirit of Emory, Lady of Misrule, and officially my favorite college mascot.